amyyeeunchu/Mafia_game/README.md

 * Applied pygame library
 * Allowed flexibility in questions and answers through keywords and combining randomized phrases
-* Added emotion analysis from Hugging Face influencing responses in Q&A period
+* Emotion analysis from Hugging Face influencing responses from questions